 7.3 How do I know when ravioli is done cooking?

-Ravioli are done when they float to the surface of the boiling water and are tender when bitten into, typically around 3-5 minutes.
+They’re done when they float to the top of the water and feel tender when you bite them, usually 3–5 minutes.

 7.4 Is it possible to make ravioli ahead of time?

-Yes, you can prepare the ravioli ahead of time and store them in the refrigerator for a few hours or freeze them for longer storage.
-Just cook them directly from the freezer without thawing.
+Yes, you can make and store them in the fridge for a few hours or freeze them for later—cook straight from the freezer.

 7.5 Can I use dried mushrooms for the filling?